NavigationContentFooter

 Configuring Object Storage as external storage in NextCloud

 You can use NextCloud as a client for Object Storage while using the local storage as primary storage.
-This can be useful for a migration of an existing NextCloud instance to Object Storage.
+This can be useful for the migration of an existing NextCloud instance to Object Storage.

 1. Log into your NextCloud to configure the Object Storage bucket.